syrop/syrop.github.io/_posts/2019-08-05-lifecycle-synopsis.markdown

 * onStop()
 * onDestroy()

 I've been trying to ask interviewers about the meaning of `onStart()` vs `onResume()` and `onStop()` vs `onPause()`, as I've never seen all of them being used simultaneously in a project.
 Specifically, I wanted to find out what code to put in each of them.

-However, the answers I received from the interviewers usually only addressed what happens in Android during each particular stage, and not what problems I can solve by overriding each particular function, and whether I should override all of them.
+The answers I received from the interviewers, however, usually only addressed what happens in Android during each particular stage - not what problems I can solve by overriding each particular function and whether I should override all of them.

 In the present article I am trying to answer how to use lifecycle to solve different categories of problems.
-Answering whether the developer should put any code in `onStop()` is beyond its scope, though.

 ## Reflecting the state in the UI